jsodeman/vue-core-jwt/README.md

 # vue-core-jwt
 Sample SPA application using Vue CLI, Asp.Net Core 3 API, with JWT for authentication.
 Also uses Vuetify, Vee Validate, and includes a few other useful directives and utilities.
+This project does not use the Vue CLI Middleware package.

 Features include:
 * JWT tokens stored in a cookie with httponly